What Role Will E-Verify Play in 2013 Immigration Reform?

 While Congress is polarized on many issues regarding immigration, one point they agree on is that E-Verify is crucial for immigration reform.
 The "gang of eight," which refers to the eight bipartisan senators planning immigration reform, included use of E-verify in their proposal as did the President in the White House press release about immigration reform.

 However, the National Immigration Law Center (NILC) explains that before E-Verify becomes part of immigration reform, E-Verify needs to undergo its own reform.
-The system's database errors put qualified immigrant workers at risk for losing their jobs, and the system has no procedures in place for challenging system inaccuracies.
+The system's database errors put qualified immigrant workers at risk of losing their jobs, and the system has no procedures in place for challenging system inaccuracies.
 There are limited ways a worker can challenge a tentative non-confirmation, but a final non-confirmation (FNC) has no formal process established to contest the decision.
 Passing a bill that does not address changes in E-verify could have drastic consequences on job loss and the economy.
 At a minimum, the bill should include:

 - Administrative and judicial review processes for workers to contest errors.